 GOOD & YOUNG

-Rick Good met Sharon Leahy on the old time circuit of the seventies—he with the Hotmud Family, she with the Green Grass Cloggers.
-They have been performing with their daughter, Emma Young for more than twenty years, largely in their dance and music company, Rhythm in Shoes.
-Just a few years ago, wedding bells rang and the family band grew to include Emma’s talented husband, Linzay Young, former frontman for the Red Stick Ramblers.
+Rick Good met Sharon Leahy on the old time circuit of the seventies.
+They have been performing with their daughter, Emma Young for more than twenty years, most notably in their dance and music company, Rhythm in Shoes.
+Good & Young began making music when the family band grew to include Linzay Young, former frontman for the Red Stick Ramblers.

 Rick was a 2010, Ohio Heritage Fellow and is recognized and respected for his accomplished banjo playing, heartfelt singing and crafty songwriting… Sharon has received numerous fellowships from the Ohio Arts Council and the National Endowment for the Arts.
 Her love and understanding of American tradition is clearly seen and heard through her award-winning choreography, artful singing and driving rhythm on guitar and bass… Emma, a rock-solid bass player and a fine harmony singer, was presented the Josie Award, her hometown of Dayton’s highest honor for dance, in 2003… Linzay is a versatile fiddler, soulful singer & talented songwriter.
 A founding member of the notorious Red Stick Ramblers of Louisiana, he is a true link in the chain of Cajun Music and Culture whether he’s wielding a fiddle bow, playing his accordion or cooking in a blackpot.